Ciaran Laverty has always expressed a major interest in livestock marts for as long as he can remember.

 Ciaran continued to relish the idea of becoming an auctioneer, manning the rostrum for the many years that followed.

-Sure enough, as promised, the following week, 17-year-old Ciaran was found at the helm of the sale, selling pens of store lambs, under the watchful eye of Daniel.
+Sure enough, as promised, the following week, 17-year-old Ciaran took to the rostrum to sell a pens of store lambs, under the watchful eye of Daniel.

-With his eyes fixed securely on the auctioneering profession, Ciaran continued his role as a drover in numerous livestock marts, while running the family’s sheep enterprise, until he was granted with an opportunity on a second occasion to man the stand.
+With his eyes fixed securely on the auctioneering profession, Ciaran continued his role as a drover in numerous livestock marts, while running the family’s sheep enterprise, until he was granted a second opportunity.

-“One sale, I was around the ring and you could hear the auctioneer, his throat making it difficult for him.
+“One sale, I was around the ring and you could hear the auctioneer; his throat was making it difficult for him to speak.
 The clerk shouted down to me and said that they were going to need me.”

 “I decided that I was going to jump into the deep end and I hopped up on the rostrum.
 I conducted the sale of 46 rams and it all just took from there.”

-Ciaran continued to follow his dream and climbed up the ranks to where he finds himself today; officiating as the auctioneer for major sheep and cattle sales throughout Northern Ireland.
+Ciaran climbed the ranks and now officiates as as the auctioneer at major sheep and cattle sales throughout Northern Ireland.

-Mr. Laverty, a full-time livestock auctioneer works for three co-operatives at present and sells cattle and sheep at least five days a week.
+Laverty, a full-time livestock auctioneer, works for three co-operatives at present, selling cattle and sheep at least five days a week.